 Chase recently bought in some serious restrictions on new applications for its line up of Sapphire cards.
 The restrictions affect the following cards:

 The first restriction means that you can not hold more than one Chase Sapphire card at any given time.
-You are obliged to choose whether to hold the X or its little brother the X. If you already hold one Sapphire card and want to switch to another card you can, although in this case, you would not be eligible for any signup bonus.
+You are obliged to choose whether to hold one or the other.
+If you already hold one Sapphire card and want to switch to another card you can, although in this case, you would not be eligible for any signup bonus.

-The second restriction imposed by Chase on its Sapphire cards is that if you have held a Sapphire card and received a welcome bonus in the last 48 months (4 years), you are ineligible for a new Sapphire Card.
-This is a very tight restriction, and effectively means you will have to wait 4 years between receiving welcome bonuses from Chase Sapphire cards.
+The second restriction imposed by Chase on its Sapphire cards is that if you have held a Sapphire card and received a welcome bonus in the last 48 months (four years), you are ineligible for a new Sapphire Card.
+This is a very tight restriction, and effectively means you will have to wait four years between receiving welcome bonuses from Chase Sapphire cards.

 There are no official exemptions to the 5/24 rule, although if you research forums there are multiple rumors of possible exemptions and workarounds.
 One of the most specific and rare is when you are targeted by Chase with a specific email offer that includes an individual coupon or code for your application.
 In this case, it seems Chase has already decided to waive its 5/24 rule for you for a specific product.

-No doubt the 5/24 rule and new restrictions have dented the strategy and plans of many credit card rewards aficionados.
+No doubt the 5/24 rule and new restrictions have dented the plans of many credit card rewards aficionados.
 While many seem to think it is the end of the world and has put them off collecting Chase Ultimate Rewards, it is not quite true.
-With the new restrictions and new hoops to jump through all, you need to do is alter your planning strategy.
+With the new restrictions and new hoops to jump through, all you really need to do is alter your planning strategy.

-It is best to have a long-term travel plan and goals you need to achieve; 2-3 years is normal and even 5 is not unheard of.
+It is best to have a long-term travel plan and goals you need to achieve.
+Two to three years is normal and even five is not unheard of.
 Longer strategies are counterproductive since changes to programs and devaluation will probably leave you chasing your tail.
-Definitely plan long-term and keep a record of all your credit card applications and approval to always know where you stand.
+Definitely plan mid- to long-term and keep a record of all your credit card applications and approvals so you always know where you stand.